harshasrinivas/cli-github/README.rst

 `DEMO <http://showterm.io/99e16e6ae35727999eb23#fast>`__ : Display all the folders and files within a repository recursively from the repository URL, along with their sizes

 `DEMO <http://showterm.io/820b37fab14c7ed4cf7ff#fast>`__ : To get the RAW version of the readme file of a repository from the repository URL

+`DEMO <http://showterm.io/24a6ceec356bb672ec24f#fast>`__ : To get the list of releases from the user's repository URL

 Installation
 ============